Requirements & Credit Information

 French Language

-Additional expectations, if any, to prepare for exam:
+Additional expectations, if any, to prepare for the exam:

 All grammar, phonetics and conversation lessons appropriate to the AP test are covered in French 5 Honors prior to the exam.
 Students are advised to buy a copy of a recent French AP preparation book (post-2014, when the exam was revised), read the testing guidelines, review sections, and complete at least one sample of each section of the exam.
 Students are also encouraged to use the French AP online tools provided by the College Board.
 Students will complete at least one practice exam in class and can seek guidance and extra practice with their teacher during X-hours.